FRESH FOR FEBRUARY

 I have known Lucy and her work for some time and she would often come to the gallery when it was on the corner of Queen Street and Trim Street.
 Lucy is an artist and naturalist whose work is a quiet celebration of plant life, growth and form.
 Her artistic approach is deeply rooted in an awareness and appreciation for the seasons.
 Her work is often produced on a large scale, many small plant or flower studies making up a whole installation, which echoes how plants naturally grow together in the wild.
 I remember seeing her first solo exhibition of 500 flower paintings at 44AD in Bath a couple of years ago and being blown away by the strength and variety of the installation.
 Read more about Lucy’s work.

 Seeing Karen Parker at her studio in Bath a few weeks ago was great and she has some stunning new designs in silver and gold, many of which we have on display in the shop and online.
 New forms include her rivet bangles, rings and earrings, which are formed out of a solid silver wrap with 14ct gold rivet.
-Her necklaces too are new to the gallery, including the beautiful multilayered ‘Rope of Mussels’ necklace, which continues her collection based around mussel shells and a brand new ‘Dada’ necklace, composed out of textured silver pendant and Lava bead set on an oxidised silver chain.
+Her necklaces too are new to the gallery, including a beautiful multilayered ‘Rope of Mussels’ necklace, which continues her collection based around mussel shells and a brand new ‘Dada’ necklace, composed out of textured silver pendant and Lava bead set on an oxidised silver chain.
 I am always amazed by the beauty and finesse of all Karen’s jewellery.
 Each piece is unique, completely hand made by a talented maker who is so fluent with her materials and processes.

 I hope this pop-up will be the first of many this year and please let me know if you would like any further information about anything you see.